Design Lead: Research, end to end design execution (concepting, prototyping, detailed design), usability evaluation, and design systems

 Human Interest stays a preferred 401(k) partner to top SMB payroll provider

 After getting customer complaints about the Human Interest onboarding, a top SMB payroll provider responsible for referring these customers asked us to fix the process.
-If we didn't, they would remove us from their preferred partners.
-In other words, we lose a massive chunk of revenue we get from these referrals.

 Sketches showing the pathways of admin decisions.